BaronKhan/VoiceRecognitionRPG/system-design.md

 - ADJECTIVE = a
 - CAll getTag function to get this letter

-Synset IDs have SID- infront, must remove
+Synset IDs have SID- infront, must remove (and set tag to lowercase)

 Recursive action calls